Garden & Pool

 High levels of total dissolved solids can cause scaling and corrosion in the pool, so it’s important to monitor these levels and drain and refill the pool as necessary.
 You should also run the pump for at least 8 hours a day to keep the water circulating.

 Finally, you should be vigilant about algae and other microorganisms in the water.
-Regular testing and maintenance can help prevent these issues, but if you do notice algae or other problems, you should address them promptly to keep your pool in the circular sweet spot of a healthy saltwater pool.
+Regular testing and maintenance should help prevent these issues, but if you do notice algae or other problems, you should address them promptly to keep your pool in the circular sweet spot of a healthy saltwater pool.

 • Stabilizer (Cyanuric Acid): Cyanuric acid is used to stabilize chlorine in the pool water, protecting it from degradation by the sun’s UV rays.
 This helps maintain a more consistent chlorine level and reduces the amount of chlorine lost to sunlight.
 The recommended cyanuric acid level is typically between 30 to 50 ppm.